AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 Once you have done that, close the `?>` PHP tag, and then copy the section of the template code from
-`<header class="bg-black text-white p-4 flex-grow-0 flex flex-row align-middle content-center">`
+`<header class="bg-gray-950 text-gray-200 p-4 flex-grow-0 flex flex-row align-middle content-center">`
 to `</header>`.

 Paste this code after the close PHP tag.